walter5138/hue_ble_python/README.md

 3. The Linux bluetooth-stack Bluez build with Dbus

+3,5.
+Notification daemon running (temporarily for testing and learning)

 4. 3 Philips Hue Bluetooth color and white light bulbs ( LCA001 )
    If you have more or less than 3 Bulbs you have to alter some scripts at the moment.
 See TODO.